Here are the answers to some frequently asked questions:

-I operate a standard 24/48 hour cancellation policy: if notice of absence is given within this time frames, the full fee/half fee will be due respectively.
-However, it is good practice to give a week notice.
+I operate a standard 48 hour cancellation policy: if notice of absence is given within this time frames, the full fee will be payable.
+However, it is good practice to give a week notice for me to make any necessary arrangements.
 Lessons cannot be made up due to illness.

 As a professional performing musician, I may have to miss the occasional lesson, but will give at least a week's notice out of courtesy and you will not be charged.
 I will not accept any performances that will give students less than a week notice unless in exceptional circumstances.

 Find out what clients have to say here.